Introduction: DIY Arduino Battery Spot Welder

 The new mosfet pcb can use a aluminum part instead of the u-bend 16mm2 wire.
 This makes it much easier to build because you dont need a high power soldering iron and tons of solder.
 You can of course still use a u-shaped wire instead of the alumium part.

-First solder the 8 small tvs diodes to the top of the pcb and the big tvs diode to the bottom.
+First solder the 8 small tvs diodes to the top of the pcb.

 Then screw the u-shaped alumium part to the pcb with m2x8 or m2x10 screws and m2 nuts.
 Make sure the screw heads are on the pcb side.
 This is necessary if your srews are a bit to long (m2x10).
 If you put them in the other way arround they may touch the mosfets later and cause a short circuit.
 You can also rivet the part to the pcb with 2,4x8mm rivets.
 Alternatively solder a 16mm2 wire bend to an u-shape to the pcb.